People outside the labour market

 - Level of education is defined according to the International standard classification of education, version 2011 (ISCED 2011).
 Eurostat’s online tables and databases present data on educational attainment for three aggregates (low, medium and high levels of education).

-- Reason for inactivity is the main reason why somebody is not seeking employment.
+- Reason for being outside the labour market is the main reason why somebody is not seeking employment.
 The main reason may or may not be the only reason.
 Only the main one is retained for analysis in this article.

 - Willingness to work is assumed if a person explicitly states that he or she is willing to work.